 Webhooks

-We send webhooks when a customer's balance changes due to incoming or outgoing bank-to-bank transfers, as long as a webhook URL is set—applies to both parent and sub-accounts.
+We send webhooks when a customer receives or sends a bank-to-bank transfer, as long as a webhook URL is set—applies to both parent and sub-accounts.

 Your webhook handler should respond with a 2xx status code.
 Otherwise the request is considered failed and will be retried with a retry policy using exponential backoff.